2024 Solar Incentives Guide for Springfield, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
+The ITC applies to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
 This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum amount you can claim.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Springfield solar installers.
+Your local Springfield solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives